OpenHD/Documentation/general/faq.md

 A way to improve the reliability and quality of video reception.

-Diversity is currently not enabled in 2.2 but will be added in later versions.
+Diversity is currently not enabled in 2.2, but will be added in later versions.

 If you connect 2 or more WiFi adapters to the GroundPi, whichever adapter is currently receiving the best signal will be used.
-This is entirely automatic and occurs in realtime, you do not have to change any settings or monitor anything.
+This is entirely automatic and occurs in realtime.
+You do not have to change any settings or monitor anything.

 Some OpenHD users connect different kinds of antennas to the 2+ WiFi adapters, such as a directional antenna and a normal omnidirectional antenna.
-This allows for automatic switching from long range to short range, so that you don't have to keep your directional antenna pointed toward the UAV when it is nearby.
+This allows for automatic switching from long range to short range, so that you don't have to keep your directional antenna pointed towards the UAV when it is nearby.

 #### What is FEC/Forward Error Correction?

 FEC is a way to add redundancy to the video stream.

-Because the latency must be kept to a minimum, there is no opportunity to retransmit parts of the video that were distorted by interference.
-Instead the system will process the video in a way that allows for some of it to be lost in transmission, without affecting the received video on the GroundPi.
+Since the latency must be kept to a minimum, there is no opportunity to retransmit parts of the video that were distorted by interference.
+Instead, the system will process the video in a way that allows for some of the data to be lost in transmission, without affecting the received video on the GroundPi.

-There is a cost to using FEC, the radio bandwidth is a little bit higher \(or viewed another way, the maximum video bitrate/quality is a little bit lower\).
-However it is mandatory for safe flight, without it the video would be very easily distorted.
+There is a cost to using FEC.
+The radio bandwidth is a little bit higher \(or viewed another way, the maximum video bitrate/quality is a little bit lower\).
+However it is mandatory for safe flight.
+Without FEC, the video would be very easily distorted.

 #### Is latency going to improve in future updates?

 In OpenHD 2.2 we started to highly focus on latency.
 The first releases will have a pretty average latency, but currently we're saving every ms we can.
-But with 2.2 we returned to the same latency, which ez-wifibroadcast had, which was significally lower than OpenHD.
+With 2.2 we returned to the same latency, which ez-wifibroadcast had, which was significantly lower than previous OpenHD releases.
-With h265 and custom Hardware we are able to reduce the latency even more.
+Thanks to the use of h.265 video encoding \(not available on Raspberry Pi\) and custom hardware we are able to reduce the latency even more.

 #### What do these numbers mean on the OSD display?